cyuanjun/SIM-TIMETABLE-to-ICS/README.md

 6. **Running the script**:
     - Before running, open up **generate_ics.py** and change `FILE_NAME_HTML` to the name u used to store the HTML data in the previous step (Remember it has to end with .html).
     - Also change `FILE_NAME_ICS` to your desired output file name (Remember it has to end with .ics).
+    - You can then run the file using:

     ```bash
     python generate_ics.py
     ```